 Chelan County's website has more information on the new Program and whether it applies to your parcel.
 You may also contact the Natural Resources Department with your questions by phone or email.

-www.co.chelan.wa.us/natural-resources
+www.co.chelan.wa.us/natural-resources/pages/water-mitigation-program

-MaryJo.Sanborn@co.chelan.wa.us | 509.860.2135
+MaryJo.Sanborn@co.chelan.wa.us | 509.860.2135 Abby.Hendrickson@co.chelan.wa.us | 509.630.6430